-- R600.4 Before a firm or a network firm accepts an engagement to provide a non-assurance service to an audit client, the firm shall determine whether providing such a service might create a threat to independence. - The requirements and application material in this section assist the firm in analyzing certain types of non-assurance services and the related threats that might be created if a firm or network firm provides non-assurance services to an audit client.
+- R600.4 Before a firm or a network firm accepts an engagement to provide a non-assurance service to an audit client, the firm shall determine whether providing such a service might create a threat to independence. - The requirements and application material in this section assist the firm in analyzing certain types of non-assurance services and the related threats that might be created if a firm or network firm provides non-assurance services to an audit client. - New business practices, the evolution of financial markets and changes in information technology, are among the developments that make it impossible to draw up an all-inclusive list of non-assurance services that might be provided to an audit client.
+As a result, the Code does not include an exhaustive list of all non-assurance services that might be provided to an audit client.

-- Factors that are relevant in evaluating the level of threats created by providing a non-assurance service to an audit client include: - The nature, scope and purpose of the service. - The degree of reliance that will be placed on the outcome of the service as part of the audit. - The legal and regulatory environment in which the service is provided. - Whether the outcome of the service will affect matters reflected in the financial statements on which the firm will express an opinion, and, if so: - oo The extent to which the outcome of the service will have a material effect on the financial statements. - oo The degree of subjectivity involved in determining the appropriate amounts or treatment for those matters reflected in the financial statements. - The level of expertise of the client's management and employees with respect to the type of service provided. - The extent of the client's involvement in determining significant matters of judgment. - The nature and extent of the impact of the service, if any, on the systems that generate information that forms a significant part of the client's: - $\circ \circ$ Accounting records or financial statements on which the firm will express an opinion. - oo Internal controls over financial reporting. - Whether the client is a public interest entity.
-For example, providing a non-assurance service to an audit client that is a public interest entity might be perceived to result in a higher level of a threat.
+- Factors that are relevant in evaluating the level of threats created by providing a non-assurance service to an audit client include: - The nature, scope and purpose of the service. - The degree of reliance that will be placed on the outcome of the service as part of the audit. - The legal and regulatory environment in which the service is provided. - Whether the outcome of the service will affect matters reflected in the financial statements on which the firm will express an opinion, and, if so: - The extent to which the outcome of the service will have a material effect on the financial statements. - The degree of subjectivity involved in determining the appropriate amounts or treatment for those matters reflected in the financial statements. - The level of expertise of the client's management and employees with respect to the type of service provided. - The extent of the client's involvement in determining significant matters of judgment. - The nature and extent of the impact of the service, if any, on the systems that generate information that forms a significant part of the client's: - Accounting records or financial statements on which the firm will express an opinion. - Internal controls over financial reporting. - Whether the client is a public interest entity.
+For example, providing a non-assurance service to an audit client that is a public interest entity might be perceived to result in a higher level of a threat. - Subsections 601 to 610 include examples of additional factors that are relevant in evaluating the level of threats created by providing the non-assurance services set out in those subsections.